-After the arbitrators ruled that Lorna’s evictions were not necessary, the landlords withdrew the evictions; but served new evictions less than two weeks later.
+The landlords withdrew the evictions after the arbitrators ruled that Lorna’s evictions were not necessary; but served new evictions less than two weeks later.
 Lorna and her neighbours went to their city councillors and the media to expose the shady practices of the landlords.
 This prompted other residents in other building managed by the same landlords to also speak out.
 The landlords admitted that the tenants did not have to leave for the renovations to be carried out and they withdrew the eviction notices.

 7. Create an emergency fund